-File #: 21-0097, Version: 1
+File #: 21-0259, Version: 1

-Recommendation to confirm the City Manager's promulgation of the revised Safer at Home Health Order, issued on January 26, 2021, by the City of Long Beach Health Officer as a regulation.
+Recommendation to confirm City Manager's promulgation of the revised Safer at Home Health Order, issued on March 12, 2021, and the revised Quarantine Order issued on March 10, 2021, by the City of Long Beach Health Officer as a regulation.
 (Citywide)

 On March 19, 2020, the City's Health Officer issued the "Safer at Home Order for Control of COVID-19" (Health Order) to mitigate the effects of COVID-19 within Long Beach.
 The City's Health Officer has revised the Health Order from time to time, as necessary, to protect public health and safety during this ongoing emergency.
-On January 26, 2021, the City's Health Officer issued revisions to the Health Order limiting reopening of certain sectors, pursuant to the State's Blueprint for a Safer Economy - Widespread Purple Tier, and a mandate by Governor Gavin Newsom and the State Health Officer.
-Attached is the latest revision to the Health Order.
+On March 12, 2021, the City's Health Officer issued revisions to the Health Order, pursuant to the State's Blueprint for a Safer Economy - Substantial Red Tier, and a mandate by Governor Gavin Newsom and the State Health Officer.
+On March 10, 2021, the City's Health Officer also issued revisions to the Quarantine Order.
+Attached are the latest revisions to the Health and Quarantine Orders.